 With cabinets full of breakable dishes and glassware, your kitchen will be one of the most difficult rooms to pack.
 You also likely use many of the items in it every day.
 Those two facts make it tempting to hold off on packing your kitchen until the last minute.
 However, it’s best to pack the kitchen several days before your move so that you have plenty of time to pack things properly.

-Start with serving dishes and small appliances that don’t see daily use.
+Start with packing serving dishes and small appliances that don’t see daily use.
 Then, free up your remaining cookware by committing to takeout or buying simple, microwavable meals.
 Pack all your dishware and utensils except a single place setting for each family member, or purchase paper plates, disposable cups, and plastic utensils for the last week in your old home.

 7. Set Aside Valuables and Essentials